RuPaul: 2008–2013: RuPaul's Drag Race, Champion, and Glamazon

-2011–2013: Glamazon, make-up and perfume line

-In April 2011, coinciding with the finale of season 3 of RuPaul's Drag Race, RuPaul released his sixth studio album Glamazon, produced by Revolucian, who previously worked with RuPaul on his album Champion.
+In April 2011, coinciding with the finale of season 3 of RuPaul's Drag Race, RuPaul released his sixth studio album Glamazon, produced by Revolucian.
 The album charted on Billboard's Dance/Electronic Albums and the Billboard Top Heatseekers chart at 11 and 8 respectively.
 In July 2011, he released another remix EP entitled SuperGlam DQ which features remixes of tracks from Glamazon, remixes of the "Drag U Theme Song", and a new song, "Sexy Drag Queen".
 The second season of RuPaul's Drag U began in June 2011.
-In late 2011, promotions for season 4 of Drag Race began.
-RuPaul made appearances on The Rosie Show and The Chew, and also attended a Drag Race NY Premiere party at Patricia Field's store in New York.
+In late 2011, RuPaul made appearances on The Rosie Show and The Chew, and also attended a Drag Race NY Premiere party at Patricia Field's store in New York.
 Season 4 of RuPaul's Drag Race premiered on Logo on January 30, 2012, with RuPaul returning as the main host and judge.
-After season 4 ended TV.com declared it was the best reality TV show on television.

-In the fall of 2012, the spin-off RuPaul's Drag Race All Stars premiered after a large fan demand.
-The show featured past contestants of the previous four seasons to compete.
-Season 5 of RuPaul's Drag Race premiered on January 28, 2013, with a 90-minute special and RuPaul returning as the main host and judge.
-On April 30, 2013, he released a single "Lick It Lollipop" featuring Lady Bunny, who RuPaul previously collaborated with on Champion.
-On October 25, 2013, he reported via Twitter that the new album would be released in January 2014.
+In the fall of 2012, the spin-off RuPaul's Drag Race All Stars premiered and featured past contestants of the previous four seasons.
+Season 5 of RuPaul's Drag Race premiered on January 28, 2013.
+On April 30, 2013, he released "Lick It Lollipop" featuring Lady Bunny.

 In fall of 2013, RuPaul joined forces with cosmetic manufacturers Colorevolution to launch his debut make-up line featuring ultra-rich pigment cosmetics and a beauty collection.
 Released alongside the line was a unisex perfume entitled "Glamazon".
 Talking to World of Wonder he said: "Glamazon is for women and men of all ages and preferences who share one thing in common: They are not afraid to be fierce.
 For me, glamour should be accessible to all, and I am committed to helping the world look and smell more beautiful."
 The line was exclusively sold on the Colorevolution website in various gift sets.